Onyx-Capital-Technology/onyx-api-client/README.md

   }
   ```

-* Subscribe to an `rfq` (request for quote) stream, only if the user has the required trading permissions.
+* Subscribe to an `rfq` (request for quote) stream, only if the user has the required trading permissions. **CURRENTLY THIS IS AVAILABLE FOR INTERNAL USERS ONLY**.

   * `RFQ` for an outright
     ```json